From Spatial to Actions: Grounding Vision-Language-Action Model in Spatial Foundation Priors: Experiments

+As shown in Tab.~\ref{tab:abl_injection}, element-wise addition (our standard FALCON) consistently delivers the best performance across all experimental settings.
+This method achieves the highest task success rates while remaining both simple and computationally efficient, as it introduces no additional parameters.
+The results underscore the effectiveness of a straightforward, parameter-free fusion strategy for combining spatial and semantic representations in VLA models.

 \textbf{Modality Transferability.} To evaluate the modality transferability of FALCON, we conduct extensive experiments on both the CALVIN benchmark and real-world tasks to demonstrate the benefits of additional modality inputs for our approach.
 As shown in Tab.~\ref{tab:abl_rgbd}, under identical input conditions, FALCON outperforms Kosmos-VLA in the ABCD$\rightarrow$D setting.
-In the zero-shot ABC$\rightarrow$D setting, both methods achieve comparable performance.
-Furthermore, FALCON using only RGB input achieves performance comparable to Kosmos-VLA with RGB-D input.
+In the zero-shot ABC$\rightarrow$D setting, both methods achieve comparable performance under RGB-D input.
+Furthermore, FALCON using only RGB input achieves competitive performance compared to Kosmos-VLA with RGB-D input and surpasses it with same input modality by 0.43 in \textit{Avg.
+Len.}.

+Besides, we conduct experiments under varying test-time depth conditions while keeping the training modality fixed.
+Specifically, we examine two scenarios: (1) model trained only on RGB but evaluate with additional depth input (\textit{test w/ d}), and (2) model trained on RGB-D but evaluate without depth (\textit{test w/o d}).
+As summarized in Tab.~\ref{tab:abl_rgbd}, under ABCD$\rightarrow$D setting, providing depth at test-time improves the \textit{Avg.
+Len.} from 4.08 to 4.09.
+Conversely, when depth is omitted at test-time for model trained with RGB-D, performance remains robust.
+A similar trend is observed in the more challenging ABC$\rightarrow$D setting: RGB-only FALCON benefits from test-time depth input, as \textit{Avg.
+Len.} increases from 3.91 to 3.95, matching the performance of model trained with full RGB-D.

 Real-world experiments further validate that incorporating depth and camera poses significantly enhances FALCON's robustness (Fig.~\ref{fig:falcon_gt_vis}), increasing task success rates from 60\% to 80\% in scenarios involving objects of varying heights.
 These findings highlight FALCON's effective utilization of additional geometric information and its adaptability across different sensory modalities.